Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

 \subsection{Acknowledgements}

 I thank Tomas Berggren and Maurice Duits from which I learned about the model of Bohigas and Pato, for sharing their inspiring work with me and for the valuable discussions which followed.
-I also thank Mariusz Hynek for reading this draft and for many interesting discussions.
+I also thank Mariusz Hynek for many interesting discussions, as well as the referee whose comments help to improve the structure of this paper.